szaumoor/ZSTweaks/README.md

 1st round: vanilla, 6d6 damage, -6 save to avoid unconsciousness 2nd round: 5d6 damage, -4 save
-3rd round = 4d6 damage, -2 save
+3rd round: 4d6 damage, -2 save

 Additionally, it fixes the likely incorrect probability of 3% to summon a hostile elemental, so it is 2% instead.

 **Component 260:** Make Negative Plane Protection's duration increase somewhat as you level up

 It only lasts 30 seconds, which might be insufficient for fights with vampires.
-Since it's a very powerful effect, the increases in duration are moderate, one round per 2 levels after level 7 up to 66 seconds at level 19.
+Since it's a very powerful effect, the increases in duration are moderate, one round per 2 levels after level 7, up to 11 rounds at level 19.

 **Component 270:** Make Entangle's saving throws improve slightly at higher levels so it remains relevant for druids